 The Purchase Funnel panel in Analytics is a report on your store’s sales funnel and how each stage of the funnel converts.
-With this data, you have insight into how many visits convert into purchases, where customers are dropping off, and how changes you make to your store affect conversion over time.
+With this data, you have insight into:

 Review the Purchase Funnel panel

-- In the Home Menu, click Analytics, and then click Purchase Funnel.
+- In the Home Menu, click Analytics, then click Purchase Funnel.

 The four stages in the purchase funnel